(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, endurance, and gentle strength.

 - Fight the good fight of the faith.
 Seize the life of ages(1)“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
-The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”
-Virtually all lexicons define αἰών (the noun form) as “age”, but some want to change the adjective form’s meaning to “eternal” instead of “age-long” or “of ages”.
-This despite “of ages” conveying a similar – and more literally accurate – meaning. into which you were called and confessed the good confession in the sight of many witnesses.
+The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”. into which you were called, and confessed the good confession in the sight of many witnesses.

-- I charge you in the sight of God (the One who gave life to all things), and Jesus the Anointed (the One who testified the good confession before Pontius Pilate),
+- I charge you in the sight of God (the One who gives life to all things), and Jesus the Anointed (the One who testified the good confession before Pontius Pilate),

 - to keep the commandment without blemish and above reproach until the appearance of our Anointed Lord Jesus,

-- which He will display in His own time: the blessed and only ruler – the king of kings and the Lord of lords,(2)“the king of kings and the Lord of lords ” is more literally “the king of the men who are kings and the Lord of the men who are lords”
+- which He will display in His own time: the blessed and only ruler – the king of the men who are kings, and the Lord of the men who are lords.

-- the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor can see; to whom be the honor and dominion of ages.
+- the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor is able to see; to whom be the honor and dominion of ages.
 Amen.

-- To the rich in the present age; instruct them not to be arrogant nor to have trusted – or to trust – in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.
+- To the rich in the present age; instruct them not to be arrogant nor to *trust in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.